aircodelabs/documate/examples/vitepress/README.md

-# Documate Vitepress Demo
+# Documate Vitepress Starter

-A demo of how to integrate Documate into Vitepress site.
+An example shows how to integrate Documate into Vitepress site.
 You can also use this as a template to start a new project.